ryancollingwood/arcade-rabbit-herder/README.md

 Blue sweets will make both yourself or the rabbit move faster.
 The red potions will slow down movement.

 ### Keys
-- `↑ ↓ ← →` to move/select",
+- `↑ ↓ ← →` to move/select
-- `SPACE` to place a carrot",
+- `SPACE` to place a carrot
-- `ESCAPE` to bring up this menu",
+- `ESCAPE` to bring up this menu
-- `ENTER` to start",
+- `ENTER` to start

 # Fun things you could do!
 - Modify a level (`resources/level/01/layout.txt`) and see what changes in the game!
-- Fork this repo and remix to your hearts content.
+- Fork this repo and remix to your hearts content!
 - If you have an artistic flair make some sprites for the rabbit and related entities!
+- Raise ticket with an idea for additional items!

 ## Development Objective